At an early age, Anoush Baghdassarian learned that as a descendant of survivors of the Armenian genocide, she was part of the “Forgotten.”

 “Being selected as a Fellow renewed my confidence that I am also capable of such positive change and that someone else sees that potential.”

-Through the network of Senior Fellows, Anoush has reached out and received advice on law school applications and learned more about specific programs from Fellows who have taken part in them.
+Through the network of Senior Fellows, Anoush has reached out and received advice on law school applications and learned more about specific programs from Fellows who have taken part in them, as well as shared her own volunteer opportunities with Senior Fellows.
 She hopes that one day we will live in a world without divisive social identities, which could bring us closer together and away from the worst of modern atrocities.